History of ESPN: Expansion

 ESPN set itself apart from its competition by using the top reporters for each of their respective sports by the early 1990s.
-Some examples include: Peter Gammons (baseball), Chris Mortensen (football), Al Morganti (hockey), David Aldridge (basketball) and Mel Kiper, Jr. (NFL Draft).
+Some examples include: Peter Gammons (baseball), Chris Mortensen (football), Al Morganti (hockey), David Aldridge (basketball) and Mel Kiper, Jr. (NFL draft).
 Other well-known reporters have included Andrea Kremer, Ed Werder and Mark Schwartz.

 The 1990s and early 2000s saw a considerable growth within the company.
 ESPN Radio launched on January 1, 1992 and has seen tremendous success.
 ESPN2 was launched on October 1, 1993, beginning with the inaugural telecast of SportsNite, hosted by Keith Olbermann and Suzy Kolber.
 Three years later on November 1, 1996, ESPNews was launched, with Mike Tirico as the channel's first anchor.
 In 1997, ESPN acquired the Classic Sports Network for $175 million from the channel's founders, Brian Bedol and Steve Greenberg, and renamed it ESPN Classic.
 ESPNU, a network focusing exclusively on collegiate sports, was launched on March 4, 2005.

 ESPN made its expansion into video gaming by joining forces with game publisher Sony Imagesoft for a series of video games in 1993.
 The venture was short-lived, only releasing fewer titles for the SNES, Sega Genesis and Sega CD.

 In 1994, ESPN launched The ESPN Sports Poll, created by the Chilton Company.
 The Sports Poll was the first ongoing national daily study of sports fan activities and interests in the United States.
 Sporting News acknowledged the accomplishments of The ESPN Sports Poll in 1996.

 Disney planned to start an ESPN West in late 1998, a regional sports network for the Greater Los Angeles Area that would air live games of the Anaheim Angels and Mighty Ducks of Anaheim, but the plan was abandoned.
+In mid 1998, ESPN partnered with video game developer Radical Entertainment, to start the ESPN Digital Games brand, with Buena Vista Home Entertainment distributing.
+After split talks between Disney and Radical, Electronic Arts took on publishing only one title out of the deal.

 In 1999, ESPN joined forces with Konami and Disney Interactive for a series of video games called ESPN the Games, to replace the Konami XXL Sports Series branding, to release a series of titles for the PlayStation, Dreamcast, Game Boy Advance, Game Boy Color, Nintendo 64, Xbox, GameCube and PlayStation 2.
 The venture ended in 2002, and joined forces with Sega.
 The venture made its full expansion when ESPN, Visual Concepts and Sega teamed up to set up the ESPN Videogames to replace the Sega Sports label as part of the retooling of the 2K game franchise.
 In 2005, just before the expiration of the ESPN-2K alliance, ESPN then signed up a 15-year agreement with Electronic Arts to allow ESPN personalities and presentations to appear on EA Sports games for the next 15 years.